The Royal Veterinary College offers several residencies that are world-renowned training programmes for veterinary specialisation.

 - Completion of an internship programme (minimum duration 12 months) or similar experience in practice

-Some of the Residency disciplines require additional qualifications and experience which you will find in the relevant pages.
+Some of the Residency disciplines require additional qualifications and experience which you will find in the web pages relevant to that residency.

 What individual attributes do I need?